 It is important that the individual responsible for your Hurst car accident takes responsibility.
 His or her insurance company should pay for your damages, including damages to your vehicle, as well as medical expenses, lost wages, and pain and suffering.
 Having an experienced car accident attorney from Noteboom—The Law Firm is extremely important if you are to obtain fair compensation for your injuries and other damages.

 The Noteboom attorneys are highly experienced; we have been practicing since 1982.
 We use our skills to ensure people are always valued over the profits of an insurance company.
 We handle a limited number of cases at any given time; this allows us to take a thoughtful, team-based approach to each and every case.
 This approach puts us miles ahead of our competitors.
 Because of this, we openly tell our potential clients, “If you can find a better firm, hire them!”

 The Noteboom firm deals primarily with serious and catastrophic injury cases throughout the state of Texas.
 We take only a relatively small number of cases each year because we believe this affords our clients the highest level of personal attention.
 We have a deep understanding of what to expect during a case involving serious losses.
 We always communicate with clients to ensure they understand the process and to answer any questions.
-Because we devote the necessary time to preparing to try one hundred percent of our cases, we successfully settle more than ninety percent.

 Car accident injuries can range from very minor to fatal.
 An auto accident involves a great deal of force being applied rapidly when two vehicles collide.
 The direction of the force and the level of force determine how much damage your body will sustain.
 The following are the most common car accident injuries: